Sean-G-Han/tp/docs/DeveloperGuide.md

 ### Delete Policy

-The `deletepolicy` command removes a policy (tag) from a client's list of policies.
+The `delp` command removes a policy (tag) from a client's list of policies.

 The Class Diagram of a Client can be [seen in the diagram above](#model-component).

 #### Implementation

-The `deletepolicy` command deletes a policy at a given index within a displayed policy list.
+The `delp` command deletes a policy at a given index within a displayed policy list.
 The following sequence diagrams illustrate how this process flows through the logic component:

 <puml src="diagrams/DeletePolicySequenceDiagram.puml" width="650" />